 LLC naming guidelines

 Your entity name must contain the words Limited Liability Company or the abbreviation L.L.C. or LLC.
-Also the name cannot already be used by any registered business entity in the state.

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 Such papers include service of process of legal action, and state filings.

-Before filing the articles of organization, a company must nominate a registered agent for the company.
 All limited liability companies doing business in Wyoming must have a registered agent with a Wyoming State address.
 The registered agent must be a resident of Wyoming or a corporation authorized to transact business in Wyoming.
 A company may not act as its own registered agent, but you may elect an individual within the company.